 Shutouts are common in any sport that has a goalie defending a net.
 Other sports such as soccer and lacrosse have the potential for a goalie shutout.
 Shutouts can also happen in games where the other team is scoreless throughout the game, regardless if the sport has a goalie or not.
 For example, a baseball team that doesn’t allow the opposing team to score a run would also be considered a shutout.

 Who has the most career shutouts in NHL history?

 Martin Brodeur has the most goaltender shutouts in NHL history.
 Brodeur played on the New Jersey Devils from 1991 to 2014, ending his career with 125 shutouts.
 Brodeur played his last season on the St. Louis Blues, contributing an extra shutout to his career statistics through that season.
-Throughout his career, Brodeur won three Stanley Cup Championships and won two gold Olympic Medals in the 2002 and 2010 Winter Olympics.
-Terry Sawchuk has the second highest career shutouts, with 103 total.
+Throughout his career, Brodeur won three Stanley Cups and two gold Olympic Medals in the 2002 and 2010 Winter Olympics.
+Terry Sawchuk has the second-highest career shutouts, with 103 in total.

 Who has the most shutouts in one NHL season?

-George Hainsworth, a goalie from the Montreal Canadiens, currently holds the record for the most shutouts in an NHL season.
-In the Canadiens 1928-1929 season, Hainsworth played a total of 44 games, half of which were shutouts.
-His record-breaking 22 shutout season has yet to be beaten, with the second-highest season of 15 shutouts tied between Ottawa Senators Alec Connell, Boston Bruins Hal Winkler, and Chicago Blackhawks Tony Esposito.
+George Hainsworth, a goalie for the Montreal Canadiens, currently holds the record for the most shutouts in an NHL season.
+In the Canadiens’ 1928-1929 season, Hainsworth played a total of 44 games, half of which were shutouts.
+His record-breaking 22 shutout season has yet to be beaten, with the second-highest season of 15 shutouts tied between the Ottawa Senators’ Alec Connell, Boston Bruins’ Hal Winkler, and Chicago Blackhawks’ Tony Esposito.

 What is the record time period for a goaltender shutout?